danielabar/meblog/src/markdown/activerecord-dependent-options.md

 * Calling `destroy!` on an Author with one or more books fails, but not on a foreign key constraint, rather, an `ActiveRecord::RecordNotDestroyed - Failed to destroy Book with id={author id}`.
 In this case it's attempting to destroy the Author's associated book(s) but failing to do so.
 Interesting that the error message doesn't say why it failed.
 * Calling `delete` on an Author with one or more books fails, raising `ActiveRecord::InvalidForeignKey`.
 * Calling `destroy!` on a book belonging to an Author that only has that one book works - both the book and its author are removed from the database, although it does run a query first to see if that author has any other books.
 * Calling `destroy!` on a book belonging to an Author that has other books fails with `ActiveRecord::RecordNotDestroyed - Failed to destroy Book with id={book_id}`.
-In Scenario 7 (where destroy was only specified on Book but not Author), this case also failed but with a more useful error indicating why the book could not be removed: `ActiveRecord::InvalidForeignKey - SQLite3::ConstraintException: FOREIGN KEY constraint failed`.
+In [Scenario 6](../activerecord-dependent-options/#6-belongs-to-destroy), where destroy was only specified on Book but not Author, this case also failed but with a more useful error indicating why the book could not be removed: `ActiveRecord::InvalidForeignKey - SQLite3::ConstraintException: FOREIGN KEY constraint failed`.
 * Calling `delete` on a book, regardless of its author having just that book or others, successfully removes that book and does not attempt to remove any authors.

 Even though Rails will not go into an infinite loop with `destroy` on both sides of the relationship, this seems like an invalid combination.
 In a simple application such as this one, it's easy to see the `destroy` on both sides and fix it (choose just one), but in a larger app with more models, it could be tricky to find.